 - 34. More Millennials Are on Pinterest

-According to data shared by Statista, as of Q1 2022, Pinterest boasted 433 million monthly active users across the globe.
-While this is up slightly from the previous quarter (Q4 2021), the number of monthly active users declined gradually since it hit its peak in Q1 2021.
+According to data shared by Statista, as of Q3 2022, Pinterest boasted 445 million monthly active users across the globe.
+While this is up slightly from the previous quarter (Q2 2022), the number of monthly active users declined gradually since it hit its peak in Q1 2021.

 At the beginning of 2021, 478 million people were using the platform for inspiration on what to wear, what to cook, ways to style their homes, and so much more.
-Just like with many other social media apps, the COVID-19 pandemic was actually good for business.
-Pinterest gained significant users in 2020.
-As people were “locked up” in their homes, they needed something to do with their new-found free time and many chose to spend it by viewing and pinning images and videos to Pinterest.
+Just like with many other social media apps, this growth was attributed by the company to global lockdowns that forced people in.
+Pinterest gained significant users in 2020, peaking in Q1 2021.
+As people were “locked up” in their homes, they needed something to do with their newfound free time, and many chose to spend it by viewing and pinning images and videos to Pinterest.

 2. It Was the Fastest Site to Reach 10 Million Unique Monthly Visitors